POETSII/tinsel/README.md

   `POLITE_PLACER`      | Use `metis`, `random`, or `direct` placement

 **Limitations**.
-POLite provides several important features of the vertex-centric paradigm, but there are some limitations.
+POLite provides several important features of the vertex-centric paradigm, but there are lots of limitations and quirks;
+it is only intended as a prototype library for hardware evaluation purposes.
 One of the features of the Pregel framework is the ability for vertices to add and remove vertices and edges at runtime -- but currently, POLite only supports static graphs.

 ## A. DE5-Net Synthesis Report